Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

 │
 ├── .gitignore
 └── README.md

----

-## How It Works:
+How It Works

-1. PDF Upload:
+1. PDF Upload
 The user uploads a PDF through the web interface.
-The FastAPI /uploads endpoint:
+The FastAPI /uploads endpoint executes:
 PDF → Validation → Save locally → Extract text → Structural chunking → Generate embeddings → Store vectors in FAISS

-2. Document Chunking:
+2. Document Chunking
 The extracted document is divided into meaningful chunks rather than treating the entire PDF as one large block.
 Each chunk contains information such as: